mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 4.9 =
-* Feature: Prevent warnings when HTML of posts is not valid.
+* Feature: Prevent php warnings when HTML of posts is not valid.

 = 4.8 =
 * Feature: SimpleTOC can be found in Gutenberg by entering "Table of Contents".